 2. Determine what type of automated onboarding you want to introduce.

 During this step, you'll need to think about your customer needs and evaluate the onboarding process step-by-step.
+Then, you can determine which elements could benefit from automation.

 Dowling says, "Businesses should first understand their customer's needs before deciding to automate their customer onboarding.
 They should look at the different segments of customers that they are working with and try to understand who is a good fit for self-service onboarding."

-After that, then your company can begin to collaborate and align across all the necessary departments to build a seamless automated customer onboarding experience.
+After that, your company can begin to collaborate and align across all the necessary departments to build a seamless automated customer onboarding experience.

 3. Collaborate and align with necessary departments.